 A command that a Device interface accepts to allow remote control.
 The Device Type holds information about the Commands supported.
 The Device Driver implements logic to process Commands towards the Device interface.

-A record of a Command that was sent to a Device including the parameters to the Command and the execution status.
-The status is changed to send when the Command Execution sent Device is online and the Command is recognized by the Device.
-This is checked in the API Application marking the time that the Command is then forwarded to the Device.
+A record of a Command sent to a Device, including the parameters of the Command and the Execution Status.
+The Status is changed to "send" when the Device executing the Command is online and the Command is recognised by the Device.
+This is checked in the API Application, which marks the time at which the Command is then forwarded to the Device.

-The Command Execution status is changed to confirmed when the Device Driver has received and processed the Command and has received confirmation from the Device that the command is processed.
-For Commands that result in an immediate response, this status might be skipped.
+The Command Execution Status is changed to "confirmed" when the Device Driver has received and processed the Command and has received confirmation from the Device that the Command has been processed.
+For Commands that result in an immediate response, this Status can be skipped.

-The Command Execution status might be changed to fail when the Device Driver has received an error from the Device or can’t process the Command in the first place.
+The Command Execution status is changed to "fail", if the Device Driver has received an error message from the Device or cannot even process the Command.

-A Data Point represents a distinct unit of data that was created by a Device on a specific Channel.
+A Data Point (aka datum) represents a distinct unit of data that was created by a Device on a specific Channel.
 All Data Points have a value and the timestamp of their initial recording.

 The timestamp uniquely identifies a Data Point on a given Channel.
 All Data Points on a channel form a time series representing the state of a Device over time.
 As any data sent by a Device is stored as a Data Point, they are considered the raw data that Laboperator stores.
 As such Data Points have a special role further detailed in Audit Trail.
 A Data Point is an entity in the Laboperator software system with a corresponding table in the database.

 A Dashboard is the visual interface of Device channels.
 Every Device comes with a predefined set of channels.
 Dashboards can also consist of channels from multiple (different) devices.
 With dashboards, devices can be monitored and controlled.